awsdocs/aws-systems-manager-user-guide/doc_source/create-patching-configuration.md

 1. Choose **Configure patching**\.

 If you created a new maintenance window for this patching configuration, you can add to it or make patching configuration changes in the **Maintenance Windows** area of Systems Manager\.
-For more information, see [Update or delete a maintenance window \(console\)](sysman-maintenance-update.md)\.
+For more information, see [Updating or deleting maintenance window resources \(console\)](sysman-maintenance-update.md)\.